Tinnitus Is Often Described As Ringing In The Ears

 Can Antibiotics Help

 We know some antibiotics can make tinnitus worse and they should be avoided when possible.
 However, an antibiotic, D-Cycloserine, typically employed in the treatment of tuberculosis may have a positive effect.
 We are familiar that, in some cases, antibiotics can help back pain, can antibiotics helps tinnitus?

-A study was done and reported in the JAMA Otolarygology Head & Neck Surgery journal in the October, 2014 issue in which the authors used the antibiotic D-Cycloserine combined with a computer based brain training program.
+A study was done and reported in the 2015 JAMA Otolarygology Head & Neck Surgery journal in the October, 2014 issue in which the authors used the antibiotic D-Cycloserine combined with a computer based brain training program.
 They studied the effects on tinnitus bothersome and cognitive difficulties.
 The authors concluded, “D-cycloserine and other putative neuroplasticity facilitating agents could be investigated in the future as a strategy to enhance neuroplasticity-based tinnitus treatments”.

 Those who suffer from this condition are aware how bothering it can be, however, sophisticated imaging studies indicates that individuals with tinnitus have problems that can be located in the brain related to emotional processing, perception and attention.
 These cognitive difficulties can result in problems with memory, concentration, anxiety among others.

 The results of the study indicates that the antibiotics did not have an effect on bothersomeness of tinnitus, but did have a positive influence on cognitive problems reported by the subjects taking the antibiotics along with the computer based brain training program.

 Do You Experience Tinnitus In Your Dreams?